Ancient Cities that Disappeared without a Trace

 Photo Credit: Shutterstock.

 The Spiro Nation Mounds was a pre-Columbian Native American culture in Oklahoma, USA that belonged to the Spiro people culture.
 They built earthen mounds for various purposes and were skilled artisans and traders.
-They produced intricate pottery, copper ornaments, and shell-tempered effigy vessels for ritual use.
-The Spiro culture declined and disappeared around the 15th century.
-Today, the Spiro Mounds Archaeological Center preserves and interprets their legacy.
+Elaborate pottery, copper adornments, and effigy vessels, which were tempered with shells for ceremonial purposes, were crafted by them.
+The Spiro culture saw a decline and eventual disappearance by the 15th century.
+Nowadays, the Spiro Mounds Archaeological Center is dedicated to safeguarding and elucidating their historical heritage.

 5. City of Great Zimbabwe